crasowas/app_privacy_manifest_fixer/README.md

 ## Privacy Manifest Templates

-Privacy manifest templates are stored in the [Templates](https://github.com/crasowas/app_privacy_manifest_fixer/tree/main/Templates) directory.
-Custom templates can be added to the `UserTemplates` subdirectory, which has a higher priority during processing.
+Privacy manifest templates are stored in the [`Templates`](https://github.com/crasowas/app_privacy_manifest_fixer/tree/main/Templates) directory, which already includes default templates.

+**How can you customize the privacy manifests for apps or SDKs?
+Simply use [custom templates](#custom-templates)!**

 ### Template Types